MicrosoftDocs/quantum-docs/articles/optimization-install-sdk.md

 ms.author: anraman
 ms.date: 01/21/2021
 ms.topic: article
-uid: azure.quantum.optimization.install-use-optimization-sdk
+uid: microsoft.quantum.optimization.install-sdk
 ---

 # Install and use the Python SDK for optimization

 This guide provides a basic overview of how to install and use the Python SDK for optimization.
 It assumes you have already completed the [Creating an
-Azure Quantum Workspace guide](xref:microsoft.azure.quantum.workspaces-portal).
+Azure Quantum Workspace guide](xref:microsoft.quantum.workspaces-portal).

 ## Prerequisites

 - An Azure Quantum Workspace created in your Azure subscription.
-To create a Workspace, see [Create an Azure Quantum workspace](xref:microsoft.azure.quantum.workspaces-portal).
+To create a Workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.workspaces-portal).

 ## Python SDK Installation